aso2101/prakrit_lexicons/README.md

 ## Further information

-Right now the *Dēśīnāmamālā* is presented in TEI format.
+Right now the *Dēśīnāmamālā* is presented in TEI format, with encoding decisions as explained in the document.
+The *Pāiyalacchī* is presented in plain text format.
+A conversion to TEI may occur at some point in the future.

 ## Rights/restrictions